 See: ISP Quality Standards

 Intensive English Language Program (IELP) Guide and Guidelines

 The IELP Guide provides comprehensive and useful information to support government schools in effectively delivering Intensive English Language Programs to international students.

 The IELP Guidelines provide guidance to accredited government schools so that they can provide a high quality Intensive English Language Programs to international students.

 The IELP Guidelines and Guide provide advice to schools seeking to establish a new Intensive English Language Program for international students.

-International Student Coordinators (ISCs) play a critical role in influencing the quality of the International Student Program.
+The International Student Coordinator Mentoring Program aims to increase the capacity of ISCs in government schools.
+The ISCs play a critical role in influencing the quality of the International Student Program.
 Accordingly, the potential and ability to perform this role at a high level of capability is a planning and professional learning priority.

 - Education, Training and Reform Act 2006

 - Education Services for Overseas Students (ESOS) Act 2000